Electronic Cigarette Battery Charging Tips and Advice

 - 10.Try an ‘Express’ charger.
 While it will not affect your battery life, per se, an Express Charger can cut the time that your electronic cigarette is out of commission.
 Some express models charge twice as fast as standard chargers, and they include a switch off to prevent overcharging.
 Look for a USB model, and you have a convenient way to recharge from your laptop or car adapter.

-Your ECig Battery and Your Safety
+E-Cigarette Batteries and Your Safety

 - If you have an extra battery, keep it safe.
 Invest in a low-cost protective carrying case.